dotnet/arcade/cmake-scenarios.md

 Flow of events:
  1. I setup a clean Windows 10 VM through my Azure subscription.
- 2. I clone CoreFx repository from [dotnet/corefx](https://github.com/dotnet/corefx.git)
+ 2. I cloned CoreFx repository from [dotnet/corefx](https://github.com/dotnet/corefx.git)
- 3. I attempt to build the repository using the build command (build.cmd)
+ 3. I attempted to build the repository using the build command (build.cmd)

 ### Outcome #1 Build fails
 **Current**: Build fails saying CMake, which is a prerequisite is missing on the VM.
 Though the error message provides an URL from where CMake can be downloaded from, it does not list a specific version or a range of supported versions.
 I am not certain on what version to download.

 **Desired**:
 Error message informs me the specific version of CMake to download, and the suggested source to download it from.
 I have two options from here:
  * I download the specific version and perform a default install. *(TBD: Should the user restart Command or Terminal window?).*
  * Perform a gesture described in the error message to acquire CMake.
 I perform the gesture so that a tool downloads and extracts the declared version of CMake to a .NET Core sandbox tools folder.

 Either of the above two options allow me to run build command successfully